-This isn’t the easiest question to answer.
-But we’ve listed the 24 largest coffee producers in the world.
-Alongside their stats, you can learn a little about each coffee country’s history, the growing regions, and what to expect from a cup of their coffee.
+So which country produces the most coffee?
+(Spoiler alert: It’s Brazil).
+To help understand where your coffee comes from, we explore the 24 largest coffee producers in the world.
+Alongside their stats, we break down a little about each coffee country’s history, the growing regions, and what to expect from a cup of their coffee.

 This article may contain affiliate/ compensated links.
 As an Amazon Associate, we earn from qualifying purchases at no additional cost to you.
 For more information please see our disclaimer here.